Last Updated on 10 hours

 7- Integration with Legacy Applications

 Organizations are still dealing with legacy applications that make integration with other systems impossible.
 Typically, they will manually collect the required information from these programs and input it into others.
 Employees typically find this to be a time-consuming and monotonous process.

 This can be automated using RPA technology, and robots can complete the same precise procedures that your workers do.
 As a consequence, errors will be reduced and accuracy will improve.

 Organizations should not manage any of the information they produce or collect.
 A quality control check should be performed to determine what should be retained or used as part of the information lifecycle.

-Enterprise data quality should be maintained at a high level to ensure that managers are dealing on the right information and not making strategic choices based on incorrect information, which may have disastrous consequences.
+Enterprise data quality should be maintained at a high level to ensure that managers are dealing with the right information and not making strategic choices based on incorrect information, which may have disastrous consequences.

 9- Legacy Systems & Replacement

-Outdated organization information system can hold it back.
+An outdated organizational information system can hold it back.
 Using an old system will surely have a big impact on productivity and how to do the job better and faster.

 As technologies evolve, new systems or features are being introduced to aid organizations with their information lifecycle.
 It is extremely important to start planning for a replacement for older systems.